CoreyCole/datastar/LLM_context/alpine.ai.md

 </div>
 ```

-DataStar also supports additional modifiers with the double-underscore syntax:
+Datastar also supports additional modifiers with the double-underscore syntax:

 ```html
 <!-- Global events with __window -->